-1.2 Critical judgements, accounting estimates and assumptions continued 1.2.1 Critical judgements continued Non-financial assets Impairment - goodwill continued Recoverable amounts based or The key assumptions used in the n value in use continued Average discount rates The discount rates used are pre-tax and reflect the specific risks relating to the industry and the countries in which they operate.
-Growth rate in activities/ volumes Based on historical experience, capacity availability, the expected developments in the market and the forecast impact of the pandemic.
+The key assumptions used in the value-in-use calculations are:

+Average discount rates The discount rates used are pre-tax and reflect the specific risks relating to the industry and the countries in which they operate.
+Growth rate in activities/volumes Based on historical experience, capacity availability, the expected developments in the market and the forecast impact of the pandemic.
 Tariff and inflation increases/ tariff adjustment Based on the latest available economic forecasts and management's expectations of the outcome of annual tariff negotiations.
-Cost inflation/growth in Based on management knowledge, prior history or trends and latest available overhead costs
+Cost inflation/growth in overhead costs Based on management knowledge, prior history or trends and latest available economic forecasts.
+Terminal growth rates These rates are country specific and determined based on the forecast market growth rates.